Showing posts with label #lighthouse. Show all posts

 Day 4 May 17, Wednesday

 The next day, we rode the bus to Sault Ste Marie, where we saw the Governor Osborn Memorial and several historical markers about Water Street.
 We saw a giant foot statue.
-We walked through the US Army Great Lakes Dredge & Locks Site, where we saw markers, birds, & SOO Locks.
-We walked through The Visitor Center and talked about the building of the Soo Locks.
+We walked through the US Army Great Lakes Dredge & Locks Site and saw markers, birds, and SOO Locks.
+We walked through the Visitor Center and talked about the building of the Soo Locks.
 We saw the International bridge that connects the US to Canada.

-We ate a big bad breakfast at Franks in Sault Santa Marie, MI.
-That consists of three fried eggs atop Hash browns smothered in cheese, ham,& sausage, with two slices of toast.
+We ate a lousy breakfast at Franks in Sault Santa Marie, MI.
+It consisted of three fried eggs atop Hash browns smothered in cheese, ham, and sausage, with two slices of toast.

 We boarded the bus and rode to the SOO Locks Boat Tour, where we took a boat ride through the SOO Locks on St Mary's River on Lake Huron and Lake Superior.
 We saw the international bridge that connected the US to Canada.